Provider Well-being Support

 - Examine the capacity of building resilience to address job-related stress.

-We Make The Path By Walking is an eight-part, open forum and webinar designed to help us reckon with our turbulent world, offering support and direction for a clearer path forward.
+We Make The Path By Walking is an eight-part webinar and podcast series designed to help us reckon with our turbulent world, offering support and direction for a clearer path forward.
 Interactive sessions bring focus and connection through meaningful group discussion, opening opportunities for personal exploration, insight and the discovery of new ways to navigate life with resilience and hope.
-Psychotherapeutic modalities drawn from East Asian medicine equips participants with self-nurturance skills such as, meditation and breathing practices, voice-work and body awareness techniques for day to day well-being and sharing with others.
+Psychotherapeutic modalities drawn from East Asian medicine equips participants with self-nurturance skills such as meditation and breathing practices, voice-work and body awareness techniques for day-to-day well-being.

 Rebekah Demirel L.Ac.
 MPCC is the founder and director of Trauma Integration Programs, with more than a decade as an ambulance paramedic, twenty-two years as a paramedic trainer and fifteen years of mental health counseling experience, specializing in post-traumatic stress and critical incident stress.
 (Licensed in BC) She is also a licensed East Asian medicine practitioner and acupuncturist, practicing in Victoria, BC.
 Rebekah’s unique skill set and experience are informed by her own traumatic childhood and teen years spent on the street and in the foster care system, giving her a special familiarity and empathy for trauma and loss.

-C4's training and technical assistance and consulting services spark learning and transformation through community change efforts, research and evaluation, and innovative product development and dissemination.
+C4 Innovations offers training and technical assistance and consulting services that spark learning and transformation through community change efforts, research and evaluation, and innovative product development and dissemination.
 Their work spans the continuum from prevention and early intervention strategies to housing solutions and recovery supports—all with a focus on transforming lives, systems, and communities.
-Their expertise is primarily in: Best practices for person-centered and trauma-informed care; Recovery from substance use and mental health conditions; Roles and supports for peers and people with lived experience

-- Mindfulness-Based Stress Reduction (MBSR) for ACT Teams: The work that PACT Teams do can be stressful and overwhelming at times.
-This can lead to burnout and job dissatisfaction.
+Mindfulness-Based Stress Reduction (MBSR) for ACT Teams.
+The work that PACT Teams do can be stressful and overwhelming at times, which can lead to burnout and job dissatisfaction.
 Having tools at your disposal to help both yourself, your team members, and the people you serve can make a difference in your well-being.
 This is an intermediate level workshop designed for PACT team members of all levels.